Saturday, August 31, 2024

 Russian 'mir'

 Marx’s parallel research into the Russian ‘mir’ or 'obshchina' – peasant communes that collectively owned the land give Saitō the idea that Marx had finally rejected Eurocentrism, as now a rural country like Russia could more easily move towards communism.
 He defines Eurocentrism as Marx maintaining that all societies had to go through European-style capitalism, as if Marx were a Menshevik or a Bernstein.
 Saitō points out that in Germany there were also self-sufficient peasant communes called the Markgenossenschaft that blocked outside trade, held land in common and rotated plots among the commune members.
-He then alludes to their presence in the global South, trying to undermine Marx and Engels’ view that feudal, tributary, slave or patron/client states actually dominated these regions.
+He then alludes to their presence in the global South, trying to undermine Marx and Engels’ view that feudal, tributary, slave or patron/client states actually dominated these regions after the crushing of primitive communism and colonialism.
 Even Graeber didn't assert this in 'The Dawn of Everything."
 Certainly communal living still existed in places, as all historical development is ‘combined and uneven,’ such as the ejidos of Mexico.
-But it’s not as if China or India or Egypt were run by communes.
+But it’s not as if China or India or Egypt were run by communes for their whole existence.
 At least he cites nothing, not even in his home country Japan.
 Saitō follows this by saying he does not want to go back to subsistence and autarkic farming communes anyway, nor can society do this at this point in history.

 His discovery of Marx’s unpublished notes and documents in the massive MEGA – Marx-Engels Gesamtausgabe – archive is the source of his ideas on Marx’s ostensible late-life ideological shift.